-The programme included sessions on DIY Feminist Practice, Urban Mining (of your phone), Radical Archiving and Art Education post New Labour as well as experimental sound performances, a participatory reading of the Greek play Lysistrata, a three-sided football match and a walk around Sizewell 2 nuclear station.
+The programme included sessions on DIY Feminist Practice, Urban Mining (of your phone), Radical Archiving and Art Education post New Labour as well as experimental sound performances, best malware removal 2017a participatory reading of the Greek play Lysistrata, a three-sided football match and a walk around Sizewell 2 nuclear station.
 There was an event in Cambridge about New Jokes by Nate (11) and Beth (8).

 While everyone worked under the Antiuniversity Now banner, most people didn’t know each other and we, the three co-organisers, never met most of the hosts.
 In fact, we never imagined that so many people would even hear about our project, nevermind put all that time and effort into planning so many events.